Published online Jun 14, 2010. doi: 10.3748/wjg.v16.i22.2754

 Separation of proteins was carried out using 2-D gel electrophoresis.
 A similar quantity of proteins from cancerous and normal tissues was used in the analysis to ensure that the change in protein intensity was a factor of tissue type and not tissue weight, this is because the density of cancerous tissues is generally higher than that of normal tissues.
 A total of 500 μg of protein was shown to be an ideal load for 2-D gel separation as it allows the visualisation of minute proteins with good spot quality, while abundant proteins were kept under the saturation level when stained with Coomassie Blue.

 In this study, only those proteins that were consistently expressed in all the tissues were targeted, we believe that this approach will minimise the identification of false-positive proteins that result from tissue heterogeneity and sample handling.
 In addition, the normalisation of protein spots during gel image analysis also serves as a control for the determination of differential protein expression levels.
-We observed a consistent pattern of proteomes for normal and cancerous tissues, respectively (Figure ).
+We observed a consistent pattern of proteomes for normal and cancerous tissues, respectively (Figure 1).
 Nevertheless, the expression levels of the proteins varied between patients, where no single protein was solely up-regulated or down-regulated in either cancerous or normal tissues in all patients; i.e. an un-regulated protein in one patient can be expressed as a down-regulated protein in another patient.
 This observation may support the phenomenon that one drug does not fit all and therefore, customized drugs have become the current trend for the treatment of cancer.
 Nevertheless, protein expression level was found to be more consistent when the tissues were analysed according to cancer stage, grade and gender of the patients.
 The association of protein expression with stage and grade of CRC and gender of the patients showed the potential of developing stage, grade or gender specific treatment for CRC patients.